nishasingh-49/ForkCast/README.md

 # ForkCast

 **Mood-based cravings?
 Weather-driven vibes?
-Welcome to ForkCast — the only forecast that tells you what your *soul* wants to eat(haha, for indecisive people like me :)).**
+Welcome to ForkCast — the only forecast that tells you what your *soul* wants to eat.**<br>
+(mainly for the indecisive people like me lmao)

 ## What is ForkCast?